zach401/acnportal/docs/tutorials/acnsim/lesson1.rst

 Events are what drive action in the simulator.
 Events are stored in an EventQueue.
 This queue can be built manually by creating an Event object and using the add_event() or add_events() methods, or can be generated automatically.

-In this case we will use c2api.generate_events() which is part of the events subpackage. c2api provides utilities for generating events from the Caltech Charging Dataset.
+In this case we will use acndata_events.generate_events() which is part of the events subpackage. acndata_events provides utilities for generating events from the Caltech Charging Dataset.
 These events are based on real behavior of users charging actual EVs, so it is extremely valuable for running realistic simulations.
 In order to access the API we need a *token*.
 For now we can use the demo token, but it is *highly recomended* that you register for your own free token at ev.caltech.edu. ::

     API_KEY = 'DEMO_TOKEN'
-    events = c2api.generate_events(API_KEY, site, start, end, period, voltage, max_rate)
+    events = acndata_events.generate_events(API_KEY, site, start, end, period, voltage, max_rate)

 Scheduling Algorithm
 ********************